colbehr/DoEarMi/README.md

 #### Development setup steps:
 - Clone the repo
-- Open the repo using Unity Hub
+- Open the Unity Hub
   - You may need to manually add the project to Unity Hub via the Open drowndown
 - Ensure that the project using Unity v2020.3.18f1 in the editor version dropdown
+- Launch the project
-- The project should now run.
+- The project should now run
 <img src="AddProject.png" width="300">
 <img src="EditorVersion.png" width="300">